Lost in Random

-Lost in Random is an action-adventure video game developed by Zoink and published by Electronic Arts.
-Part of the EA Originals program, the game was released for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S in September 2021.
+Lost in Random is a 2021 action-adventure game developed by Zoink and published by Electronic Arts.
+Part of the EA Originals program, the game was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 10 September 2021.
+It was the final game developed by Zoink prior to their consolidation into Thunderful Development.
+It received generally positive reviews from critics.
+A spin-off game titled Lost in Random: The Eternal Die was released in June 2025.